 “During the pandemic, my daughter’s creativity inspired me to return to painting, something that’s always been close to my heart.
 To now see those paintings transformed into light for everyone to enjoy feels incredibly special.”

-The Shard’s Christmas lights display will be switched on from November 25, 2025, with a nightly showcase of Gustavo Zuluaga Villegas’ work lighting up the skyline.
+The Shard’s Christmas lights display is shining now, with a nightly showcase of Gustavo Zuluaga Villegas’ work lighting up the skyline.